-Value space: <None/Custom/Growing/Summersky/Waves>
+Value space: <None/Custom>

-None: There is no background image on the screen, i.e. the background is black.
+None: There is no background image on the screen.

 Custom: Use the custom wallpaper that is stored on the system as background image on the screen.
 As default, there is no custom wallpaper stored and the background will be black.
 You can upload a custom wallpaper to the system using the web interface.
 The maximum supported resolution is 1920x1200.